 No open fires (this includes charcoal) are permitted anywhere in the park.
 Only stoves or lanterns using containerized fuel is permitted.

-The park is remote, please fuel your vehicle and purchase supplies before heading to the park.
+The park is remote.
+Please fuel your vehicle and purchase supplies before heading to the park.

-The Dog Canyon ranger station is staffed intermittently, it is best to download trail maps and information from the park’s website or download the NPS App before leaving home.
+The Dog Canyon ranger station is staffed intermittently.
+It is best to download trail maps and information from the park’s website or download the NPS App before leaving home.

+Quiet hours.
 Quiet hours are from 8:00 pm to 8:00 am Mountain Time.
 No generators, during quiet hours.

+Pets.
 Pets are permitted in the campground and along the park road.
 Leashes 6 ft. in length are required.
 Pets may not be left unattended or inside vehicles.
 Pets causing a disturbance may be asked to leave, no refunds of fees.
 All trails are closed to pets.

 Tent campsites are for tent campers only.
 If you plan to sleep in a vehicle, you must reserve an RV campsite.
 Camp within designated sites, place tent/s on provided tent pad only.
 Maximum of two tents per site.

+Do not tie down gear.
 The use of weight-bearing hammocks, slacklines, tarps or similar devices tied to natural and/or manmade features is prohibited.

-Cell phone service is not available.
+Cell phone service is NOT available.
 Free Wi-Fi may be available at the Dog Canyon ranger station.

+Horses.
 Visitor horse corrals are available at Dog Canyon campground.
 Only daytime horse trips are permitted in the backcountry, a permit is required.

-Campsites are non-transferable.
+Non-Transferable.
+Campsite reservations are non-transferable.

 Carlsbad Caverns National Park: In addition to a variety of cave tours, the national park also offers hiking trails and a scenic drive.
 Rattlesnake Springs and Slaughter Canyon, part of Carlsbad Caverns are nearer attractions for day use activities.
 Birding is excellent at Rattlesnake Springs.